LikelyLucid/TPpluginImageDetection/README.md

 ## **Usage:**
 Both actions use the same style of inputs.
 Both actions are pretty much the same but one of them will click the centre of the image.
 Confidence controls how confident the program has to be in order for it to declare the image as found.
-This must be a float.
+This must be a float (eg 80% = 0.8).
 The action also updates the states giving the coords and True or False if the image has been found.